-The ratio between the maximum concrete tensile strain in the confined stem to the maximum in the flange was approximately 1.2 for T5 and 1.5 for T6 at a drift ratio of 1.5%.
+The ratio between the maximum concrete tensile strain at the confined stem to the maximum strain at the flange was approximately 1.2 for T5 and 1.5 for T6 at a drift ratio of 1.5%.
 These ratios reduced to approximately 1.0 for T5 and 1.3 for T6 at a drift ratio of 2%.
-The ratio was greater in T6 very likely due to the presence of a yield plateau in the stress-strain curves of the reinforcement used in T5 causing a strain jump at first yield.
+The ratio was greater in T6 very likely due to the lower f_t/f_y of the No. 6 (19) bars in the confined stem of T6.
+All longitudinal reinforcement in the confined stem consisted of No. 6 (19) bars, unlike the longitudinal reinforcement in the flange.

-The concrete strain envelopes reported in Figure 156 through Figure 161 resemble the reinforcement strain envelopes reported in Figure 122 through Figure 127 at the confined stem and confined flange.
-For T5, the bottom three markers of Column 1 were lost at a drift ratio of 1.5% as did the bottommost marker of Column 1 for T6.
-Therefore, the bottom three points of the profile for T5 and the one located at the bottom for T6 correspond to the strains calculated with the data recorded at Column 2.
+The concrete strain envelopes reported in Figure 156 through Figure 161 resemble the reinforcement strain envelopes reported in Figure 122 through Figure 127 for the confined stem and confined flange.
+For T5, the bottom three markers in Column 1 were lost at a drift ratio of 1.5%.
+Likewise, the bottommost marker in Column 1 for T6 was lost at 1.5%.
+Therefore, the lower three points of the profile for T5 and the lowest point of the profile for T6 correspond to the strains calculated using data from Column 2.

 The maximum tensile strain at the concrete surface for the confined stem at 1.5% drift ratio when the stem was in tension was approximately two-thirds of the maximum strain recorded by the strain gauges (Figure 56 through Figure 75) for both T5 and T6.
-At a target drift ratio of 2%, the ratio between the measured maximum tensile strain on the concrete surface to that of the longitudinal reinforcement was approximately 0.6 for T5 and 0.8 for T6.
-Compressive strains (negative values in

-Figure 156 and Figure 157) measured on the concrete surface between markers at 3 and 10 in.
-(76.2 and 254 mm) above the base block were greater in T5 than in T6 but this was not the case between markers at 10 and 17 in.
-(254 and 432 mm) above the base block.
-Concrete spalling at the tip of the stem was likely the cause for having greater compressive strains in T6 than in T5.
+At a target drift ratio of 2%, the ratio between the measured maximum tensile strain on the concrete surface to that of the longitudinal reinforcement was approximately 0.6 for both T5 and T6.
+Compressive strains (negative values in Figure 156 and Figure 157) measured on the concrete surface between markers at 3 and 10 in.
+(76.2 and 254 mm) above the base block were higher in T5 than in T6 but this was not the case between markers at 10 and 80 in.
+(254 and 2030 mm) above the base block.
+The extent of concrete spalling at the tip of the stem in T6 very likely affected the measured compressive strains between Rows 1 and 2 (or Layer 1 in Figure 17).

 It is important to note that when the stem was in tension, the minimum concrete strains in the flange (confined and unconfined) were always positive (tensile strain) throughout the bottom 87 in.
 (2210 mm) above the base block, see Figure 158 through Figure 161.
-This is an indication that compressive stresses in the flange reinforcement did not reset the residual tensile strains possibly due to having greater amount of reinforcement in the flange than in the confined stem.
+This is an indication that compressive stresses in the flange reinforcement did not reduce the residual tensile strains possibly due to having greater amount of reinforcement in the flange than in the confined stem.